erickveil/erickveil.github.com/_posts/2016-03-14-How-To-Tunnel-With-SSH.md

 Things get confusing, because during setup, the Source is the server, and the Destination is the client, which is reverse of what you are used to.

 The process requires some initial access to the Destination.
 You have to set up access from there in order for this to work.
-Reverse tunnelling will not allow an outsider to break past your firewall, unless he was able to access the Destination computer at some point in the past.
+Reverse tunneling will not allow an outsider to break past your firewall, unless he was able to access the Destination computer at some point in the past.

 Unlike the other ssh commands, in which you run the ssh command on the Source, this command is executed on the Destination.

 ```
 ssh -f -N -T -R 60000:localhost:22 sourceuser@source.public.ip
 ```

+NOTE: I've tried this while tunneling a non-ssh port and found that using "localhost" doesn't always work for that.
+I have had success using the internal network IP of the destination machine instead.

 If you are like me, and you have your ssh port forwarded on your router, or your ssh server on your Source machine is different from 22, then you will have to add the `-p` option, with the port number that your Source computer's ssh server listens on.